jielab/ukbphe/README.md

 # #8. 参考文献
 ```
 2018.
 Adult height and risk of 50 diseases: a combined epidemiological and genetic analysis

-2019, JACC, Genome-Wide Assessment for Resting Heart Rate and Shared Genetics With Cardiometabolic Traits and Type 2 Diabetes
+2019.
+JACC.
+Genome-Wide Assessment for Resting Heart Rate and Shared Genetics With Cardiometabolic Traits and Type 2 Diabetes
 Genome Wide Assessment of Shared Genetic Architecture Between Rheumatoid Arthritis and Cardiovascular Diseases Using the UK Biobank Data

-2019 JAMA.
+2019.
+JAMA.
 Association of Lifestyle and Genetic Risk With Incidence of Dementia
 ```